“The Strong, Silent Type” Review

 Despite last week’s explosive action, season four of The Sopranos has mainly dealt with the non-violent aspects of organized crime.
-From union scams to marital squabbles, David Chase’s crime drama has leaned wholeheartedly into its newfound minimalist aesthetic throughout the entirety of 2002.
+From union scams to marital squabbles, David Chase’s mafia drama has leaned wholeheartedly into a minimalist aesthetic as the series has reached the halfway point.

-Keeping with season four’s depressing themes, “The Strong, Silent Type” concerns itself with Christopher Moltisanti’s heroin addiction.
-He’s fallen as far as humanly possible from his season two high point, hitting true rock bottom in this episode.
+Keeping with season four’s naturalistic subject matter, “The Strong, Silent Type” concerns itself with Christopher Moltisanti’s heroin addiction.
+He’s fallen far from his season two high-point and truly reaches rock bottom in this episode.
 In typical Sopranos fashion, however, great tragedy is offset by great comedy.

 Chris begins the episode in a heroin stupor, mindlessly watching TV and absent-mindedly passing out on Adriana’s beloved dog.
 It only gets worse from there: he gets his car stolen while trying to score smack in a rundown neighborhood and later beats Adriana when she suggests he go to rehab.

 Despite being a lovable underdog for much of the series’ early run, it’s hard to feel any sympathy toward Chris now.
 Nevertheless, his subsequent intervention is one of the funniest scenes in the entire series.

 As expected, the confrontation quickly devolves into a comedy roast.
 Insults are hurled, lines are crossed and the whole thing ends with Chris getting his ass beat by Tony Soprano, Paulie Gualtieri and Silvio Dante (and ancillary associate Benny Fazio for some reason).
 By the end of the hour, Chris is forced to check into a rehab clinic in Pennsylvania, the last time we see him until the season finale.